top of page

 One of the prevalent usage issues in Turkish is the excessive, redundant use of deverbelized verbal modifiers, due to their chameleonic ability to take the form of any other lexical constituents, including nouns, adjectives, and adverbials.

-In Turkish, similar expressions are created using Turkish verbal-participles (‑an, ‑dığı, ‑mış) or converbs (‑a, ‑ken, ‑arak, ‑dikçe), which owe their prevalence to the process of nominalization (or deverbalization), to which any nonfinal verb in the sentence becomes subjected to.
-Though some modifying verbals such as yapılan, bulunan, denilen, sağlanan rarely add anything substantial to the meaning of the constituents they modify, they are tempting and easy to insert into existing sentences, especially if one feels that the sentence is too short and needs some “padding”:
+In Turkish, pleonastic expressions are often created using Turkish verbal-participles (‑an, ‑dığı, ‑mış) or converbs (‑a, ‑ken, ‑arak, ‑dikçe), which owe their prevalence to the process of nominalization (or deverbalization).
+Any nonfinal verb in a sentence becomes subjected to nominalization.
+Some modifying verbals rarely add anything substantial to the meaning of the constituents they modify, such as are such as yapılan, bulunan, denilen, sağlanan, they are tempting and easy to insert into existing sentences, especially if one feels that the sentence is too short and needs some “padding”:

 ortak tarihi birlikte paylaşıyoruz ⟶ tarihi paylaşıyoruz